Inui-senpai/DDLCModTemplate2.0/README.md

    </a>
 </p>

-The **new** Python 3 DDLC Mod Template is a mod template made by Azariel Del Carmen (bronya_rand) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 8.
+The **new** Python 3 DDLC Mod Template is a mod template made by Azariel Del Carmen (bronya_rand) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 8.X.

 > [!NOTE]
 > For Ren'Py 6-7 support, see the [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.

 > [!IMPORTANT]
- > The template code/files are designed for original DDLC fan games and mods that use DDLC assets with Ren'Py.
+ > **The DDLC Mod Template is not afilliated in anyway with Team Salvato.** The template code/files are designed for original DDLC fan games and mods that use DDLC assets *using the Ren'Py engine*.
 It is not meant for non-DDLC projects.
-The DDLC Mod Template is not afilliated in anyway with Team Salvato.
 You may not use the template to make unofficial DDLC patchers, fixes, etc.

 ### **Credit Requirements**
 > [!IMPORTANT]